Joshua M Ferguson

-I develop, produce and direct short and feature-length films with my partner, Florian Halbedl, under our Turbid Lake Pictures banner.
-I also freelance as a writer and some of my work has been featured in HuffPost, BuzzFeed and OUT Magazine.
+I develop, produce and direct films with my partner, Florian Halbedl, under our Turbid Lake Pictures banner.
+I am also a published author.
+My first book entitled "Me, Myself, They: The Future is Non-Binary" is forthcoming with House of Anansi Press in Spring 2019 and my short essay work has been featured in HuffPost, BuzzFeed, VICE News, Teen Vogue and OUT Magazine.

 Is your current career path as you originally intended?

-Yes, my hybrid career path as a filmmaker, writer, and artist making a positive impact on society meets up with my initial intentions.
+Yes, I am thankful that my hybrid career path as a filmmaker, writer, and activist making a positive impact on society meets up with my initial intentions!

 How does this job relate to your graduate degree?

 My education has, in part, allowed me to realize who I am as a non-binary trans person, but it also opens a space for critical thinking that complicates and sets me off on a path of never-ending learning about my research interests in relation to my identity.
-I am my most important research interest and I think that this type of feminist positionality or what can be best understood as an empathic feminist fusing of the self as a text in uniting forces with the texts that compose our areas of research enable a disruptive force against grand narratives that constrain diversity.
-My research at UBC enriched who I am, the art that I create as a filmmaker and the words that I continue to write in the activist interventions that I make both on the page and on-the-screen.
+I am my most important research interest and I think that this type of feminist positionality or what can be best understood as an empathic feminist fusing of the self, as a text, in uniting forces with other texts that compose our areas of research to disrupt grand narratives of subjectivity and identity.
+My research at UBC enriched who I am, the art that I create as a filmmaker, and the words that I continue to write in the activist interventions that I make both on the page and on-the-screen.

 What motivated you to pursue graduate work at UBC?